Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Results and Discussion

-Eqn \eqref{eq:Parras_aD_pred_model_adapted} essentially expresses the fact that faster grain-boundary diffusion along space-charge layers can be considered to be accelerated (i) over a distance $a^\mathrm{gb}$, which is some fraction $f_{\ell}$ of twice the Debye length, and (ii) by an amount given by the exponential term, which refers to an effective average (hence: $f_\mathrm{P}$) over the entire space-charge layer.
-With the data in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(b) and (c) we thus calculated $a^\mathrm{gb}D^\mathrm{gb}_\mathrm{pred, i}$, and we compare the values in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(a).
-We find good agreement between the values from the simulations and the values predicted with \eqref{eq:Parras_aD_pred_model_adapted}, the difference being less than a factor of $3$.
+with the empirical parameters $f_{\ell} = \num{0.205}$ and $f_\mathrm{P} = \num{0.854}$.
+This equation essentially expresses the fact that faster grain-boundary diffusion along space-charge layers can be considered to be accelerated (i) over a distance $a^\mathrm{gb}$, which is some fraction $f_{\ell}$ of twice the Debye length, and (ii) by an amount given by the exponential term, which refers to an effective average (hence: $f_\mathrm{P}$) over the entire space-charge layer.
+With the data in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(b) and (c) we thus calculated $a^\mathrm{gb}D^\mathrm{gb}_\mathrm{pred, i}$, and we compare the values in Fig.~\ref{fig:SCP_D_b_gb_superplot}(a).
+We find good agreement between the values from the simulations and the values predicted with eqn~\eqref{eq:Parras_aD_pred_model_adapted}, the difference being less than a factor of $3$.
 In this way the main points from above are confirmed quantitatively.

-Now we come to the main question of this study, and the possibility of $r > 1$.
-In Fig.~\ref{fig:bulk_and_gb_Enthalpies_comparison_v3_and_v4} (a) we plot the activation enthalpy of the grain boundary diffusion product obtained for a rolling interval of 40 K. $\Delta H^\mathrm{b}_{D} (T)$ decreases monotonically with increasing temperature, and is not a function of $\Delta S_\mathrm{a}$, reflecting the behaviour of Fig.~\ref{fig:SCP_D_b_gb_superplot}~(a).
-In contrast, $\Delta H^\mathrm{b}_{D}$ [Fig. \ref{fig:full_model_D_and_H}~(b)] tends to go through a maximum with increasing temperature and is a function of $\Delta S_\mathrm{a}$.